-2016 2015
+2017 2016

 Domestic deferred tax assets:

-Allowance for doubtful accounts \$ 633 \$ 1,809
+Allowance for doubtful accounts \$ 323 \$ 633

-Other assets 2,792 4,434
+Other assets 2,694 2,792

-Accrued expenses 5,384 4,868
+Accrued expenses 6,622 5,384

-Total domestic deferred tax assets \$ 8,809 \$ 11,111
+Total domestic deferred tax assets \$ 9,639 \$ 8,809

 Domestic deferred tax liabilities:

-Prepaid expenses \$ 144 \$ 383
+Prepaid expenses \$ 1,002 \$ 144

-Marketable securities 1,613 1,060
+Marketable securities 1,153 1,613

-Intangible assets 13,341 15,987
+Intangible assets 7,894 13,341

-Property and equipment 41,530 34,177
+Property and equipment 31,951 41,530

-Total domestic deferred tax liabilities \$ 56,628 \$ 51,607
+Total domestic deferred tax liabilities \$ 42,000 \$ 56,628

-Net domestic deferred tax liabilities \$ 47,819 \$ 40,496
+Net domestic deferred tax liabilities \$ 32,361 \$ 47,819

-Foreign deferred tax asset
+Foreign deferred tax assets

+Net operating losses \$ 3,636 \$ 407

-Other assets \$ 571 \$ 489
+Other assets 928 164

-Valuation allowance - foreign (407) (406)
+Valuation allowance - foreign (410) (407)

-Total foreign deferred tax asset \$ 164 \$ 83
+Total foreign deferred tax asset \$ 4,154 \$ 164

-Net deferred tax liability \$ 47,655 \$ 40,413
+Net deferred tax liability \$ 28,207 \$ 47,655

 In assessing whether deferred tax assets may be realized in the future, management considers whether it is more likely than not that some portion of such tax assets will not be realized.
 The deferred tax assets and liabilities were reviewed separately by jurisdictions when measuring the need for valuation allowances.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income (both ordinary income and taxable capital gains) during the periods in which those temporary differences reverse.
 Management considers the scheduled reversal of deferred tax liabilities, projected future taxable income, and tax planning strategies in making this assessment.
 Valuation allowances are established when necessary to reduce deferred tax assets when it is more likely than not that a portion or all of the deferred tax assets will not be realized.
 Based upon the level of historical taxable income, reversal of existing taxable temporary differences, projections for future taxable income over the periods in which the domestic deferred tax assets are expected to reverse, and our ability to generate future capital gains, management believes it is more likely than not that we will realize the benefits of these deductible differences.
 Thus, no valuation allowance has been established for the domestic deferred tax assets.
-Based on the anticipated earnings projections of the foreign subsidiaries, management has recorded a full valuation allowance for the deferred tax assets associated with a German subsidiary.
+We had foreign net operating loss carryforward associated with our Mexican subsidiary with a tax effect of \$3.2 million as of December 31, 2017.
+The net operating loss carryforward will expire in 2027.
+Although realization is not assured, the Company has concluded that it is more likely than not that the deferred tax asset will be fully realized and as such no valuation allowance has been provided.
+At December 31, 2017, we had foreign net operating loss carryforward associated with our German subsidiary with a tax effect of \$0.4 million.
+Based on the anticipated earnings projections, management has recorded a full valuation allowance for the deferred tax assets associated with this entity.